YiwuZhong/SGG_from_NLS/preprocess/README.md

 # Scripts for data preprocessing

 This section is under construction.
-The following information is provided for the researchers who requested it.
+The following information is provided for the researchers who are interested in the preprocessing.

 ## Region feature extraction